jing-xiang/tp/docs/UserGuide.md

 **A**: Install LongAh! on the other computer and replace the empty members, pin, and transaction TXT files it creates with the files containing your data.

 ## Known Issues

+## Future Improvements

+The following quality of life improvements have been taken into consideration and will be implemented in future versions of LongAh!

+1. Edit Group Names
+2. Settle with Reference to Specific Lender Only